COLOMBO RAMSAR WETLAND

 Colombo has been recognized as a Ramsar wetland city at the 13th Conference of Parties to the Ramsar Convention on Wetland on 25th October 2018 held in Dubai.
 Eighteen cities were declared as Ramsar wetland cities in the convention and Colombo was the only city in Southern Asia that was fortunate to get the crown.

-Accreditation the cities under Ramsar wetland city started in 2012, accordingly, urban cities with a high concentration of wetlands, and that utilize wetlands for their existences are encouraged to make use of this valuable wetlands sustainably.
+Accreditation of the cities under Ramsar wetland city started in 2012, accordingly, urban cities with a high concentration of wetlands, and that utilize wetlands for their existences are encouraged to make use of these valuable wetlands sustainably.

 Wetlands of Colombo

 According to the Ramsar convention rivers, lakes, marshlands and swamps, underground aquifers, wet grasslands, estuaries, oases, flood receding lands, tidal flats, mangrove forests, coral reefs, paddy fields, ponds, reservoirs, salt pans are recognized as wetlands.
 Important wetlands to be found within the borders of Colombo are Baddagana wetland, Diyasauru wetland, Kolonnawa wetland, Heen Ela wetland, Kotte wetland, Maddinagoda wetland, Mulleriyawa wetland, and Thalangama wetland.

 Saving the city against flooding